ministryofjustice/analytical-platform-aws-security/modules/cloudtrail-security/README.md

 # Deployment

 As explained previously, this lambda is deployed by Terraform.
-This repository is leveraging AWS CodePipeline to access and deploy in multiple AWS Account.
+This repository is leveraging AWS CodePipeline to access and deploy in multiple AWS Accounts.